MiloMT/MovieMaestro/README.md

 - Vite
 - HTML
 - CSS
-- Vitest and test-library
+- Vitest and test-library - Used for our front-end React tests
-- SuperTest
+- SuperTest - Used for our backend, express tests
+- Netlify.com - Used for Front-end application hosting
+- Render.com - Used for Backend application hosting
+- MongoDB.com(Atlas Cloud Service) - Used for Database hosting

 ## R2	Dataflow Diagram {#r2}